 18. Does the system know if a parent doesn’t have internet access?

 Whilst most parents will have internet access, there may be some that don’t.
 Find out how the system handles these.
 Can it identify those parents easily, so you know who you’ll need to call or send a paper copy of the parent communication to?

 For an online payments system to be fully inclusive you need to look for all major payment methods.
 Credit and debit cards should be standard, but what about those parents without a bank account?
 A credible payments provider will also have something like PayPoint available.

 Think about the functionality that will be key for your school.
-So, for cashless payments, it could be things like being able to set up low balance reminders for parents, or different payment types for things like one off payments or instalments.
+So, for cashless payments, it could be the ability to set up low balance reminders for parents or different payment types for things like one-off payments or instalments.
 For club management, maybe being able to limit places or take online registers will be important for you.
-For meal management, you may want parents to be able to book and pay for meals in advance, or want to ensure that those qualifying for FSM or UIFSM are not charged.
+For meal management, you may want parents to be able to book and pay for meals in advance or want to ensure that those qualifying for FSM or UIFSM are not charged.

 Preparing a list of key functionalities will speed up the process of shortlisting providers and ensure that you select a parent app that works for you.

 If you’d like to find out more about the Schoolcomms parent app and how we can help you achieve your parental engagement goals, call the team on 0333 332 7147 or request more information here.